UPDATED AUGUST 2025

 64-years old | Grover Beach, California

-David Fear, 64-years old, was attacked by a police officer's "retired" attack-trained K-9 after it escaped its owner's property.
-The Belgian malinois, named Neo, first attacked his neighbor, Betty Long.
-Fear intervened to save her life and suffered critical dog bite injuries, including two arteries in his arms being severed.
-He died three days later while hospitalized.
+David Fear, 64-years old, was killed by a "retired" attack-trained police K-9 after it escaped confinement.
+The multi-victim attack occurred just after 1:15 pm in the 1100 block of Nacimiento Avenue.
+The dog first attacked Fear's neighbor, 86-year old Betty Long.
+Fear intervened and suffered critical injuries, including two arteries in his arms being severed.
+He died three days later.
 Long suffered dog bite injuries and multiple broken bones from falling.
-An expose published by The San Luis Obispo Tribune, detailing Geiger's previous employment, showed that Neo was a dual-certified police K-9 and that a month after Geiger began working for the city -- and a month before his dog attacked Fear and Long -- Geiger unsuccessfully lobbied for a K-9 program in Grover Beach.
-Prior to joining the city of Grover Beach, which had no K-9 program, Geiger had worked at the Exeter Police Department in Tulare County with the last year spent as a K-9 patrol officer with Neo.
-Geiger was charged with three felony counts in connection to the attacks. [source citations]
+Grover Police Officer Alex Geiger, 25, owned the Belgian malinois, "Neo."
+Before joining Grover Beach, which had no K-9 unit, Geiger worked at the Exeter Police Department in Tulare County with his last year spent as a K-9 patrol officer with Neo.
+Geiger was charged with three felony counts in connection to the deadly mauling.
+In 2019, he was acquitted on all charges.
+The victims' families sued Geiger, his landlords, the city of Grover Beach and the Exeter Police Department.
+In 2018, the landlords settled for $500,000.
+In 2021, a jury awarded the victims $20 million in damages.
+In 2024, an appeals court overturned this verdict.5 [source citations]

 Date of death: December 16, 2016 Chained: No